Letters from John Hardie to his family, 1917-1918 - Part 4

 Dear Everybody

-gust a few limes to tell
+Just a few lines to tell

-you I am now in, England and getting on alright
+you I am now in England and getting on alright.

 I am still in Hospital but the wound